 Many manufacturers allow you to customize motion handling settings with adjustable sliders for blur and judder.
 This is often the best route to go.

 LG's UF850V 4K TV, for example, has one such mode customisable User mode, with variable de-judder and de-blur.
 Set the former around 5-7, and the latter at 0, and motion artefacts are reduced to almost zero.
 The result is a decent compromise for both sport and movies but, like Game Mode, it's best to tweak in on an input-by-input basis depending on your connected devices.

 Finally, canny positioning and seating can profoundly improve the viewing experience.
 Depending on the panel type, LED LCD sets will suffer dramatic loss of contrast and colour when viewed off angle – and that applies vertically as well as horizontally.

 For the best image quality, ensure all seating positions are as straight on to the TV as possible.
 When wall mounting, never position an un-angled screen too high.
 This is an all too common mistake which will impact image quality more dramatically than any menu manipulation.
 Your screen should be at eye level when you're in your usual seating potion.

 Managing room reflections is similarly important if you're thinking of buying a curved TV, as the bend tends to exaggerate the scale of any reflections that hit them.
 They also distort screen geometry; look at a programme EPG on a curved screen and it'll look distinctly odd.

-Only really Samsung makes curved TVs these days – such as the NU7300 – but it's worth saying that, when it comes to image fidelity, generally flat is best.
+Samsung is one of the few brands to make curved TVs these days – such as the NU7300 – but it's worth saying that, when it comes to image fidelity, generally flat is best.